adityaldip/wallet_system/README.md

 - Ruby 3.0.0
 - Rails 6.1.7.8
-- PostgreSQL or MySQL for the database
+- MySQL for the database
-- Redis (for caching or background jobs, if applicable)
-- RabbitMQ (if using message queuing)

 ## Getting Started